By W.S. Rendra

 They too also have mothers.

-What sort of mother are their mothers?
+What sort of mothers are their mothers?

 Aren’t their mothers the dove soaring in the sky of the soul?